moby/moby/docs/sources/articles/runmetrics.rst

 Metrics from Cgroups: Memory, CPU, Block IO
 -------------------------------------------

-For each subsystem (memory, cpu, and block i/o), you will find one or more pseudo-files containing statistics.
+For each subsystem (memory, CPU, and block I/O), you will find one or more pseudo-files containing statistics.

 Memory Metrics: ``memory.stat``